 13. Family Cloth

-And now we come to the end of the list and to family cloth.
+And now we come to the end of my list and to family cloth.
 Family cloth is kind of the last frontier when it comes to cloth alternatives.
 If you’ve never heard the term before, “family cloth” is a warm and fuzzy euphemism for reusable toilet paper.
 That’s right, cloth wipes for adults.
 I’ll tell you right now we haven’t quite evolved to this point, but this list wouldn’t be complete without a mention.
 As a cloth diapering mama, I see the logic behind this.
 Proponents say it’s gentler and doesn’t leave little bits of paper on your delicate areas.
 In case you were wondering, many people using family cloth still use disposable toilet paper for #2, but switching to cloth even just for pee saves a whole lot of trees, water, and energy required to manufacture TP.

 How many of these changes have you adopted or do you plan to adopt?
 What else do you do to reduce your footprint?